What is irreversible electroporation (IRE) for pancreatic cancer?

 Key facts

-• IRE can cause other side effects, such as inflammation of the pancreas (pancreatitis)or more rarely, a blood clot in a vein.
+• IRE can cause side effects such as pain, feeling and being sick, heartburn, and inflammation of the pancreas (pancreatitis).
+More rarely, it can cause a blood clot in a vein or other complications.

-Research on IRE for pancreatic cancer
+What research is there on IRE for pancreatic cancer?

-As there isn’t much research into IRE, make sure you speak to your doctor before making any decisions about having it.
-Ask them any questions you might have about IRE, including whether it is suitable for you, how effective it is, and the possible side effects.
+• As there isn’t much research into IRE, make sure you speak to your doctor before making any decisions about having it.
+Ask them any questions you have, including whether IRE is suitable for you, how effective it is, and the possible side effects.
 You can find more questions below.
-Don’t stop any treatment while you are thinking about having IRE.

 Questions to ask your doctor or nurse